 Yes, we’ll continue to update this page with more guidance as it becomes available.
 And, as noted above, each step of the forgiveness application in our digital portal includes helpful guidance from the SBA.

 Yes.
 If you pay yourself from your Navy Federal business account, it’s very simple.
 Just show that funds were moved from the business account to your personal account for regular payroll.
+Be sure to record the amount as owner compensation on the forgiveness application.

 No. As long as you submit the loan forgiveness application within 10 months of the completion of the covered period, you won’t have to make a payment until after you’ve completed the PPP forgiveness process and only if there’s a balance.